 The purpose behind this statute is to prohibit those who are injured from receiving full compensation twice for the same injury.
-The intent is to prevent full duplicative payment recovery by accident victims, so it does not rule out recovery from both sources.
+That doesn’t mean, however, that a car accident victim is necessarily prohibited from recovering from both sources.

-Therefore, a person who suffers personal injury as the result of an automobile accident while in the course of his employment, can still receive both Michigan No-Fault and workers compensation wage loss, so long as the wage loss amounts are not duplicative.
+For example, if a person suffers a personal injury as a result of an automobile accident while in the course of his employment, he can still receive both Michigan No-Fault wage loss and Workers’ Compensation wage loss, so long as the wage loss amounts are not duplicative.

-For instance, workers compensation carriers usually pay 80 percent of someone’s net income after an auto accident, and Michigan No-Fault pays 85 percent of someone’s gross income.
-So an injured person can receive the 80 percent of wage loss from Michigan workers compensation then claim the differential up to 85% of gross wages from his own Michigan No-Fault insurance company.
+Workers’ Compensation carriers usually pay 80 percent of someone’s net income after an auto accident, and Michigan No-Fault pays 85 percent of someone’s gross income.
+Under these circumstances, an injured person can receive the 80 percent of wage loss from Michigan workers compensation then claim the differential up to 85% of gross wages from his own Michigan No-Fault insurance company.